ericsonga/TeacherCSP/_sources/CSPNameNames/ch6_exercises.rst

         .. tab:: Question

-           There are 2 errors in the following code.
+           There are 2 syntax errors in the following code.
 Fix the errors so that it runs.

            .. activecode::  ch6ex2q
                 :nocodelens: